Archetypal SAE: Adaptive and Stable Dictionary Learning for Concept Extraction in Large Vision Models: Experiments

 This section is organized into five parts.
 We begin by describing the experimental setup in detail.
 Then, we introduce a novel set of theoretical metrics designed to better understand the differences between optimization-based dictionary learning methods, standard SAEs, and the proposed Archetypal SAEs.
 Following this, we present a new benchmark inspired by identifiability theory, which serves to evaluate the plausibility and uniqueness of the learned representations.
 We then propose a second, more practical benchmark to assess whether the models can retrieve ``true'' directions or concepts effectively utilized by the models.
 Finally, we conclude with qualitative examples showcasing the concepts discovered by SAEs, particularly when applied to the DINOv2 model, providing insight into the interpretability and utility of the learned representations.

 \paragraph{Setup.} We evaluate five models: DINOv2~\cite{darcet2023vision,oquab2023dinov2}, SigLip~\cite{zhai2023sigmoid}, ViT~\cite{dosovitskiy2020image}, ConvNeXt~\cite{liu2022convnet}, and ResNet50~\cite{he2016deep}, sourced from the \texttt{timm} library~\cite{wightman2019pytorch}.
 Unless specified, we trained overcomplete dictionaries with size $k = 5 \times$ the feature dimension (e.g., $768 \times 5$ for DINOv2 and $2048 \times 5$ for ConvNeXt).
 Models were trained on the ImageNet dataset ($\sim1.28$M images), resulting in over $60$M tokens per epoch for ConvNeXt ($7 \times 7$ tokens/image) and over $250$M tokens per epoch for DINOv2 ($14 \times 14$ patches/image) across 50 epochs.
 Semi-NMF and Convex-NMF were trained using gradient descent with accumulation and $\ell_1$ regularization to control sparsity, while the \rasae~was applied atop a TopK SAE to maintain consistent sparsity.
 To compute $\C$, we applied K-Means clustering to the entire dataset, reducing it to $32,\!000$ centroids, which achieved reconstruction error comparable to the unconstrained SAE.
 The data matrix $\A$ was element-wise standardized.
+All the SAEs were trained using the \texttt{Overcomplete} library\footnote{\url{https://github.com/KempnerInstitute/overcomplete}}.